-It may be necessary for the Occupational Health Advisor to examine the employee in order to reach a conclusion and/or review the employee's medical or specialist records, following the employee's explicit consent.
-Such disclosure of any employee's medical records will be made in full accordance with the Data Protection Act 1998 and GDPR.
-Refusal to supply medical evidence or undergo a medical examination may result in a decision regarding the employee's continued employment being made based on the information available and this could result in dismissal.
-In exceptional circumstances it may be appropriate to request a medical examination or GP report prior to four weeks of an employee's absence.
+It may be necessary for the Occupational Health Advisor to examine the employee to reach a conclusion and/or review the employee's medical or specialist records, following the employee's explicit consent.
+Such disclosure of any employee's medical records will be made in full accordance with the Data Protection Act 1998.
+Refusal to supply medical evidence or undergo a medical examination may result in decision regarding employee's continued employment being made based on the information available and this could result in dismissal.
+In exceptional circumstances it may be appropriate to request a medical examination or GP report earlier than 4 weeks of employee's absence.